 The Powershifts Project investigates the impact that decentralized renewable energy initiatives are having on existing policy decisions.
-The project focuses mainly on the ways that community and co-operative energy projects impact policy systems as they seek to integrate into existing electricity grids.
+The project focuses mainly on the ways that public, community and co-operative energy projects impact policy systems as they seek to integrate into existing electricity grids.

 We are searching for answers to 3 key questions:

 Are formal decision-making patterns in OECD countries shifting?

 Co-operative, public, and community-owned renewable energy initiatives are becoming more effective policy actors as they build capacity to lobby and work to increase their market share.
 These new actors will likely impact existing decision-making patterns.
 This is something that has been highlighted by existing energy industries (for example, in these Shell scenarios), proponents of community energy (in this RECoop.eu primer), and many academics (this article is one example).
 It is important to know if shifts are actually happening because this may affect who has a say in defining energy and environmental policies.